 Growing up I don’t think I ever had cauliflower.

 I knew it existed, but I don’t think it ever walked through our door or entered our mouths for family dinners.
 But in the last 10 years or so I have been breaking out of my food box.
-I have been exploring and enjoying a world of real food… and now we’re even on a Whole30 journey.
+I have been exploring and enjoying a world of real food.

 This is the most delicious cauliflower recipe you’ll eat and on top of that it’s such an easy addition to include a roasted cauliflower in your family’s dinner plan or for a dinner party with friends.
 I have also been told you can do it in an instant pot, and then brown in the oven for a few minutes.